prabhu1984/kafka-elasticsearch-consumer/README.md

 * `org.elasticsearch.kafka.indexer.service.IIndexHandler` is an interface that defines two methods: getIndexName(params) and getIndexType(params).
 You can customize both or either of them as needed

-* `org.elasticsearch.kafka.indexer.service.impl.BasicIndexHandler` is a simple imlementation of this interface that returnes indexName and indexType values as configured in the kafka-es-indexer.properties file.
+* `org.elasticsearch.kafka.indexer.service.impl.examples.SimpleMessageHandlerImpl` is a simple imlementation of this interface uses  indexName and indexType values as configured in the kafka-es-indexer.properties file.

 * you can either implement the interface or extend the basic impl class - either approach is simple enough

 * _**Do remember to specify your custom index handler class in the kafka-es-context.xml file.
-By default, BasicIndexHandler is used**_
+By default, SimpleMessageHandlerImpl is used**_

 # License